29 September, 2020

-VMware Distributed Power Management (DPM), included with VMware DRS, automates power management and minimizes power consumption across the collection of servers in a e.
+VMware Distributed Power Management (DPM), included with VMware DRS, automates power management and minimizes power consumption across the collection of servers in an e.

 Prioritize resources to the highest value applications in order to align resources with business goals, automatically.

-Increase operational efficiency of your datacenter by automatically optimizing hardware utilization and responding real time to changing conditions.
+Increase the operational efficiency of your datacenter by automatically optimizing hardware utilization and responding in real-time to changing conditions.

 Dedicate resources to business units while still profiting from higher hardware utilization through resource pooling.